CadenzaProject/cadenzaproject.github.io/docs/clip1/take_part/clip1_rules.md

 ## 4. Computational restrictions

 * There is no limit on computational cost, but entrants must report model size.
-* Teams must start with the baseline, with the blocks that can be changed labelled *Enhancement*
-* While we have provided metrics for evaluation, other metrics and approaches can be used by the teams during training.

 ## 6. Submitting multiple entries for a task

-This will be allowed in two circumstances:
-- If very different approaches are used.
+This will be allowed if very different approaches are used.

 ## 7. Intellectual property